FJL Woodcock SAPA Scholarship

 Criteria

-In order to be considered eligible for any of the above scholarships, students should have a high degree of motivation and independence, and should be able to demonstrate a reasonable level of personal achievement.
+In order to be considered eligible for the above scholarship, students should have a high degree of motivation and independence, and should be able to demonstrate a reasonable level of personal achievement.
 Students must be:

 How to Apply

-Along with a completed application form, applicants must also submit:
+Along with the completed application form, applicants must also submit:

-• At least two letters of reference from a teacher/school official/volunteer supervisor;
+• Two letters of reference from a teacher / school official / volunteer supervisor;

 • Letter of acceptance from an accredited post-secondary institution, college or university;